nikclayton/pachli-android/tools/mkrelease/README.md

 - Create a directory the tool can use as its permanent work area
   - This should **not** be part of your existing Pachli checkout
 - Create a GitHub Personal Access Token (PAT), and store it in the environment variable `GITHUB_TOKEN`
+- Create a GitLab access token and store it in the environment variable `GITLAB_TOKEN`

 ## USAGE